Many people have problems with sleeping. There are many things you can do to help this situation.

 Exercising right before sleep can also keep you awake.
 The increased blood flow and adrenaline will keep you up for some time.
 On the other hand, being physically tired can help you get to sleep.
 It can help soothe any anxiety you may be having.
 So, exercising an hour or more before sleep is actually best.

 If you have honestly tried all these things, and are still having difficulty, please talk to your doctor.
 They can prescribe medications that are safe for you.
 You may need to do some lab work before starting the medication, as some medications can cause trouble with your liver or other organs.
-Do not just go to your dealer or friend and ask for drugs.
-They can be quite dangerous, especially if you are also taking Methadone.
 Many sedating drugs (i.e., drugs that make you tired) suppress the breathing centre in the brain.
 So does Methadone.
-If you add them together, you can stop breathing in your sleep, and die.
-In fact, the most common way for people to die on Methadone is from also taking alcohol and/or benzodiazepines (such as Valium, Lorazepam, Clonazepam, Ativan, etc).
+If you add them together, you can stop breathing in your sleep.
+In fact, the most common way for people to die on Methadone is from also taking alcohol and/or benzodiazepines.
+So, taking these medications under medical supervision is the safest way.